strontic/strontic.github.io/xcyclopedia/library/AdobeARM.exe-07A37CB5C5A01E73FB69F138FAE2DB0E.md

 ## Possible Misuse

 *The following table contains possible examples of `AdobeARM.exe` being misused.
-While `AdobeARM.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `AdobeARM.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --